-Quintessentially British, 'Nimrod' from the Enigma Variations is imbued with a sublime pathos.
-The profound beauty and reflective nature of the music make it a favourite among those seeking a moment of calm – and it's all in the fluctuating dynamics, unresolved tension and monumental timpani rolls.
+Quintessentially British, 'Nimrod' from the Enigma Variations is the work that sealed Elgar's fame.
+Its profound beauty and reflective nature make it a favourite among those seeking a moment of calm – and it's all in the fluctuating dynamics, unresolved tension and monumental timpani rolls.

-The mournful solo bugle with its sparse melodic military call is played at services throughout the country on Remembrance Sunday.
-Respectful and regal, the march-like rhythms gradually die away until the music comes to rest on long held note.
+The cry of the solo bugle is beautifully mournful, and has come to be played at services throughout the country on Remembrance Sunday.
+Respectful and regal, the march-like rhythms gradually die away until the music comes to rest on a long held note.

-A beautiful piece of pastoral music, conjuring idyllic scenes of rolling countryside.
-Butterworth composed the piece in 1913, and it was first performed in the following year.
-He was killed at the age of 31 during the Battle of the Somme in 1916, at the age of just 31.
+A beautiful piece of pastoral music conjuring idyllic scenes of rolling countryside, Butterworth composed the piece in 1913 and it was first performed in the following year.
+The composer died two years later during the Battle of the Somme in 1916, at the age of just 31.

-Britten's stunning War Requiem sets poetry by war poet Wilfred Owen alongside traditional Latin Requiem mass texts.
+Britten's stunning War Requiem presents a musical setting of poetry by war poet Wilfred Owen alongside traditional Latin Requiem mass texts.
 It was commissioned to be performed in Coventry Cathedral, marking its consecration after the original building was destroyed in 1940.

 A stately selection of music, with a great feeling of majesty attached to it.
 Walton composed his 'Pieces' during the Second World War, as he was exempt from British military service during the Second World War so he could write the music for propaganda films.

-The composer of this work has a direct link to some of the worst conflicts of the First World War – the Australian and British composer Frederick Septimus Kelly wrote his Elegy for Strings at base camp at Gallipoli in 1915 in memory of his friend, poet Rupert Brooke.
+The composer of this work has a direct link to some of the worst conflicts of the First World War – the Australian and British composer Frederick Septimus Kelly wrote his Elegy for Strings at Gallipoli in 1915 in memory of his friend, the poet Rupert Brooke.
 Kelly was killed in action during the First World War in November 1916.

-Howells did not serve in the First World War after he was diagnosed with Graves' disease in 1915.
+Herbert Howells did not serve in the First World War because he was diagnosed with Graves' disease in 1915.
 He was given three months to live, but survived until 1983.
-His transcendental Requiem was published in 1980, almost 50 years after it was first composed.
+His moving Requiem was published in 1980, almost 50 years after it was first composed.

-Completed in 1915, Edward Elgar was inspired to write this piece by his friend Sir Sidney Colvin, setting the famous text by Laurence Binyon.
+Elgar's 'Spirit of England' sets a text by Laurence Binyon.
 The composer said of his 1915 work: "My portion of this work I dedicate to the memory of our glorious men, with a special thought for the Worcesters," said Elgar.
 Photo: Getty